Newburyport School Committee OKs racial equality resolution

 The committee reviewed three versions of a proposed anti-racism resolution, which was spurred by the killing of George Floyd at the hands of Minneapolis police officers May 25.

-The resolution clarifies how schools should strive to be anti-racist through diversity and inclusion in the classroom, the curriculum, the staff and more.
+The resolution clarifies how schools should strive to be anti-racist through diversity and inclusion in the classroom, the curriculum, staffing and more.

 The first version was distributed by the Massachusetts Association of School Committees, which Newburyport used as a base and expanded.

-The committee decided to adopt Menin's version but made an amendment to add the final line from the Massachusetts Association of School Committees version.
+The committee decided to adopt Menin's version but made an amendment to add the final line from the MASC version.
 The line states: "We must ensure our own school culture and that of every district in the Commonwealth is anti-racist, that acknowledges that all lives cannot matter until black lives matter."

 Committee members debated whether to capitalize "black lives matter" because while they agreed with the sentiment, they were cautious about whether to endorse an entire organization.